Moped Justice Part 2: Ramming is justified and long overdue

 I don’t see this as the police handing out on-street punishment.
 Instead, I see it as the Met introducing fear.
 And I need thieves to be afraid of something because their actions mean I’m forced to live in fear.

-Thanks to the current situation, I cannot leave my ride outside of my home.
-I cannot get insurance that would permit it, so I have to leave my bike in a lock-up garage four miles from my home.
+Thanks to the current situation, I cannot leave my ride outside my home.
+I cannot get insurance that would permit it, so I have to leave my bike in a lock-up garage four miles from my house.
 And every time I get the train up there and approach the row of garages I have to deal with the idea that my lock-up’s door will have been ripped open.
 I should not have to live with that fear.
 I should be able to park outside my home without worrying about some criminal helping themselves to the motorcycle I work so long and so hard to pay for.

 So, to me, ramming is entirely justifiable if it ensures that a good number of these pitiful ball sacks realise the game is now up.
 If they still can’t figure out how to make a decent living without simply taking from others then at least they now know there’s a good chance a well-trained copper can make a complete tit out of them, as we saw in the recent videos.
 Once I’d picked my jaw up off the floor after watching the videos for the first time, I actually had jaw-ache from laughing so much at some of the comedy falls.
 The one where the scrote is literally flung forwards waving his arms in the air still has me in stitches.
 The Met has made these guys a laughing stock – that alone is a brilliant new police tactic and if its cheap PR, it worked.